FRC1756-Argos/2023-Robot/README.md

 8. Then double click on the homes folder.
 9. Then you can click on the shoulderHomes file to see the home of the shoulder.

+### Homing Extension
+1. Set arm to be in back n-stop position.
+Make sure it's ALL the way back!
+2. Power on robot.
+Connect the robot to your computer, no controller is needed for this homing.
+3. Open File Explorer
+4. Click in the white space in the bar at the top
+5. Use one of the above FTP addresses
+6. Double click on home folder
+7. Double click on lvuser folder
+8. Double click on homes folder
+9. Delete the extension homes file & restart code WITHOUT moving the arm extension

 ### Vision